intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 There is no set process or form for establishing a formal liaison relationship;
-the IETF participants and the peer organization can initiate a conversation with the IAB, and after discussion may come to an agreement to form the relationship.
+the IETF participants and the peer organization can initiate a conversation with the IAB, and after discussion may come to an agreement to form the formal liaison relationship.
 In some cases, the intended scope and guidelines for the collaboration are documented specifically (e.g., see {{?RFC3113}}, {{?RFC3131}}, and {{?RFC3356}}).